Swift action needed to save world's declining fisheries-study

 One way to promote recovery is to grant communities or individual fishermen exclusive rights to catches in return for respecting “no take” zones.
 These could be around coral reefs or mangrove swamps that are nurseries for fish, experts said.

 “The silver lining is that we have proven solutions,” Michael Arbuckle, senior fisheries specialist at the World Bank, told the news conference.
-“Ending open access in favor of fishing rights is the key.”
+“Ending open access in favour of fishing rights is the key.”

 Other steps to avert collapse include more assessments of fisheries, typically costing $500,000 each, to help to set quotas.